SQream/sqream_docs/guides/operations/setup/local_docker.rst

 CentOS 7 / RHEL 7 / Amazon Linux (x64)
 --------------------------------------

-.. note:: For IBM POWER9, see the next section :ref:`installing NVIDIA Docker for IBM POWER <docker_power>`
+.. note:: For IBM POWER9, see the next section :ref:`installing NVIDIA Docker for IBM POWER9 <docker_power>`

 #.
 Follow the instructions for Docker CE for your platform at `Get Docker Engine - Community for CentOS`_